-The severance benefit is a lump sum cash amount equal to (i) the present value of three years' base salary and bonus; (ii) the present value of the additional amount the employee would have received under the Retirement Plan if the employee had continued to be employed for such thirty-six month period; (iii) the present value of contributions that would have been made by Unitil or its subsidiaries under the 401(k) if the employee had been employed for such thirty-six month period; and (iv) the economic benefit on any outstanding Unitil stock options and associated dividend equivalents, if applicable, assuming such options remained unexercised until the day preceding the expiration of the grant, including the spread on any stock options that would have been granted under the Option Plan if the employee had been employed for such thirty-six month period.
-Each Severance Agreement also provides for the continuation of all employee benefits for a period of thirty-six months, commencing with the month in which the termination occurred.
-In addition, pursuant to each Severance Agreement, Unitil is required to make an additional payment to the employee sufficient on an after-tax basis to satisfy any additional individual tax liability incurred under Section 280G of the Internal Revenue Code of 1986, as amended, with respect to such payments.
+The severance benefit is a lump sum cash amount equal to (i) the present value of two or three years' base salary and bonus, as applicable based on the term of the agreement; (ii) the present value of the additional amount the employee would have received under the Retirement Plan if the employee had continued to be employed for such twenty-four or thirty-six month period, as applicable based on the term of the agreement; (iii) the present value of contributions that would have been made by Unitil or its subsidiaries under the 401(k) if the employee had been employed for such twenty-four or thirty-six month period, as applicable based on the term of the agreement; and (iv) the economic benefit on any outstanding Unitil stock options and associated dividend equivalents, if applicable, assuming such options remained unexercised until the day preceding the expiration of the grant, including the spread on any stock options that would have been granted under the Option Plan if the employee had been employed for such twenty-four or thirty-six month period, as applicable based on the term of the agreement.
+Each Severance Agreement also provides for the continuation of all employee benefits for a period of twenty-four or thirty-six months, as applicable based on the term of the agreement, commencing with the month in which the termination occurs.
+In addition, pursuant to each Severance Agreement, Unitil is required to make an additional payment to the employee sufficient, on an after-tax basis, to satisfy any additional individual tax liability incurred under Section 280G of the Internal Revenue Code of 1986, as amended, with respect to such payments.